 This is not just a question of the cable tidy box lasting you for a long time – it’s also an issue of safety.

 You’re going to hide a big power strip inside the box, and power strips (and power plugs) often get pretty hot.
-If your box is made out of cheap materials, its walls might dent from the heat – or even worse, might actually catch on fire.
+If your box is made out of cheap materials, its walls might dent from the heat – or even worse, might catch on fire.

 Therefore you need a box made out of durable materials – either enforced plastic, or – in some cases – wood.
 Ideally, you would also want it to be scratch-resistant.

-This is another safety feature – since it’s going to get pretty hot inside that small box, with all those power plugs, you want a box that has enough ventilation holes, so the heat has a place to go (with fresh air going in).
+This is another safety feature – since it’s going to get pretty hot inside that small box, with all those power plugs, you want a box that has enough ventilation holes, so the heat has a place to go (with fresh air coming in).

 In addition, it’s important not to cram too much into the box – leave some space inside for air and ventilation as well.